MetPX/sarracenia/doc/sr_consumer.7.rst

 The **on_message** plugin scripts is the very last step in consuming messages.
 As all plugin scripts, it returns a boolean.
 If False is returned, the component acknowledge the message to the broker and does not process it.

-If no on_message is provided or if it returns True, the message has gone through all selecting mecanism and it is processed by the component.
+If no on_message is provided or if it returns True, the message is processed by the component.

 SEE ALSO